SparkResearchLabs/GirlsGoIT/Curriculum.md

 ### Playing with flashcards

-This session of fun, will help the participants consolidate the gathered knowledge from previous session.
-The purpose of such sessions, for participants, is to repeat the things that were presented by trainers, and for trainers, is to analyze how participants assimilate the material and based on that, to adjust the way that they present the information.
+This session will help the participants consolidate the gathered knowledge from previous session.
+The purpose of such sessions, for participants, is to repeat the things that were presented by trainers, and for trainers, is to analyze how participants assimilate the material and to adjust the way they present the information.

 The current flashcards will cover the following topics:
 * Flask